 Some other types of graduated filters

-are also used either for artistic effects or to prevent overexposure of skies.
+can either produce artistic effects or prevent the overexposure of skies.

 The (female) filter thread at the front of a lens can also be used to attach various